United Van Lines Truck Accident Lawyers

 United Van Lines was founded as Return Loads Service, Inc. in 1928, in Cleveland Ohio.
 Its original business focused on return cargo shipments for other independent moving companies that were transporting goods between cities.
 As other moving companies providing the same services appeared across the nation, the Cleveland-based company adopted “United Van Service” as their new name.

-When it comes to accidents involving United Van Lines trucks, Rosenfeld Injury Lawyers is committed to providing the most effective representation for people injured in these accidents.
+When it comes to accidents involving United Van Lines trucks, Rosenfeld Injury Lawyers LLC is committed to providing the most effective representation for people injured in these accidents.
 Our law firm is experienced in handling truck crash cases and is ready to help you.
 Contact our office for a free review of your claim and legal options.

 The Birth of a National Moving Company

 The company struggled through the Great Depression and by 1933, dissolved United Van Service.
 Soon afterward, the original owners incorporated a new entity called United Van Lines and moved their headquarters in 1941 to St. Louis, Missouri.
 Today, the company holds the leading moving van lines market share and generates billions in revenue every year.

 As of February 2014, United Van Lines controls 3243 moving trucks and 5539 drivers.
 The company’s primary business is focused on transporting domestic household goods and commercial/office products across northern America.

 High Accident Rates Involving United Van Lines Trucks